 - What recommendations for changed strategy might advantageously be made….”

-The origins of SWOT is believed to have started with the term SOFT, not SWOT.
+The origins of SWOT is believed to have started with the term SOFT analysis and not SWOT analysis!.

 SOFT (Satisfactory (good in the present), Opportunity (good in the future), Fault (bad in the present), Threat (bad in the future)).

-This was the outcome from the research work on corporate planning conducted at Stanford Research Institute (SFI) from 1960-1970.
+This was the outcome of the research work on corporate planning conducted at Stanford Research Institute (SFI) from 1960-1970.

 It is understood that the SOFT analysis was presented in a seminar at Zurich in 1964 and Urick and Orr changed the F to a W and called it the SWOT (Humphrey, 2005) analysis.
-Here is was presented as a standalone tool rather than being part of a process.
+Here it was presented as a standalone tool rather than being part of a process.
 The beginning of undermining the strength of a real SWOT analysis!

 Weihrich (1982) subsequently modified SWOT in the format of a matrix, matching the internal factors (i.e. the strengths and weaknesses) of an organization with its external factors (i.e. opportunities and threats) to systematically generate strategies that ought to be undertaken by the organization.
 It is Weihrich who is credited with the four box matrix we now use.